 It's one of the most common misconceptions about Facebook.
 We've seen multiple publications like:

-"I do not give Facebook or any Facebook-related entities permission to use my images, information or posts, either in the past or in the future.
-With this statement, I warn Facebook that it is strictly forbidden to disclose, copy, distribute or take any other action against me ".
+“I do not give Facebook or any entities associated with Facebook permission to use my images, information or posts, both in the past and in the future.
+With this statement I notify Facebook that disclosure is strictly prohibited, the copy, distributing or taking any other action against me”.

 In fact, Facebook is trembling and it stops directly from dealing with your content!